KishoreKammela/JobBoardly/docs/notification-system-plan.md

 **Notifications:**

-- **In-App**: Updates in the "My Jobs" section, potentially a notification feed (basic UI implemented).
+- **In-App**: Updates in the "My Jobs" section, potentially a notification feed (basic UI implemented for receiving).
 - **Email**: Immediate (or batched, user-configurable) alerts for significant status changes (Future).
 - **Content**: Clear indication of the new status and any recommended next actions (e.g., "Employer has reviewed your application").
   _Backend triggers (e.g., when an employer updates an application status) are required._